Put a Skilled and Trial-Proven Attorney in Your Corner

 - That it was reasonably foreseeable that interstate wire communications would be used; and

 - That interstate wire communications were in fact used.

-If your case goes to trial, it will be handled personally by Evan A. Hoffman, a wire fraud crimes lawyer with many years of defense experience and a track record of hundreds of criminal jury trial wins.
+If you suspect that an activity you’ve talked about over the phone or via the internet might be a crime, you need the immediate counsel of an experienced Miami wire fraud lawyer like Evan Hoffman.
+If your case goes to trial, it will be handled personally by Evan Hoffman; he is prepared to put many years of defense experience and a track record of hundreds of criminal jury trial wins on your side.